 driver waiting in case of flight or train delay.

 Meals and overnight stays for full day driver;

 everything not expressly indicated in "the rates include"

-in all cases where it is impossible to reach the desired places or carry out transfers for problems not arising from our will (such as road surface inaccessibility, snow, dangerous situations, etc.) We reserves the right to NOT MAKE the transfer in the times and places previously booked and to agree on the cancellation or variation of the transfer arrangements, as well as the rates on the days and times of departure or meeting.
+in all cases where it is impossible to reach the desired places or make transfers due to problems not arising from our will (such as unusable road surfaces, snow, dangerous situations, etc.) Shuttle snc reserves the right NOT TO CARRY OUT the transfer in the times and places previously booked and to agree on the cancellation or variation of the transfer methods, as well as the rates, days and times of departure or meeting.

 Possible excursions in addition to the service